litentry/litentry-parachain/README.md

 ## Build parachain

-To build the litentry-parachain raw binary manually:
+To build the binary:

 ```
 make build-node
 ```

-To build the `litentry/litentry-parachain` docker image locally:
+To build the `litentry/litentry-parachain` docker image:

 ```
 make build-docker-release